adelowo/pusher-channels-queue/README.md

 # pusher-channels-queue

 Building a messaging queue between applications using Pusher Channels.
+The tutorial is located at https://pusher.com/tutorials/messaging-queue-node-go

 #### Prerequisites